 My parents met and married in Alaska when my father came to Anchorage.
 They had to move to Ohio after they married.
 At that time if you had anytime left in your military service you had to go back to where you enlisted.

 My dad joined the Merchant Marines in WWII then the Air Force.
-My dad flew back on a military transport but Mom and myself, age 1 1/2 and my brother of only 6 weeks could not fly with him.
+My dad flew back on a military transport but Mom and me, (age 1 1/2) and my brother of only 6 weeks could not fly with him.

 A preacher and his wife were moving to Anchorage.
 The road for the most part was still in shape from military construction.
 Roads were dirt, and a lot of bridges were still only planks.

-The roads were still bad in some places but better then her first trip.
-Strong woman!!
+The roads were still bad in some places but better than her first trip.
+Strong woman!

 I admired my mother and father very much and wish they were still here.